 “There is nothing left to talk about, we will just have to keep pressing on until we reach the Dragon’s Teeth.
 It’s not as if we have enough supplies to make it back.
 So really, we can’t go back now, we just have to keep moving forwards.

 “Besides, do you really want to trek back over that mountain again so soon?”

 This is probably a terrible example, but it’s just to show that it’s still the same person talking.
 Only at the end of the dialogue, when that person finishes, do you put the closing quotation marks.

 ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~

 Please make sure you check out the mid-week post from my Guest Blogger, writer Morgan Ré who was kind enough to answer some questions on writing.
 Interview with Morgan Ré

-As always if enjoyed this article or any of my others then do please follow this blog and click a few likes, they always make a me.
+As always, if enjoyed this article or any of my others then do please follow this blog and click a few likes, they always makes me.